List of Adventure Time characters: Prismo

 Kumail Nanjiani plays Prismo in Adventure Time.

 Prismo (voiced by Kumail Nanjiani in Adventure Time and Adventure Time: Fionna and Cake Season 2, and Sean Rohani in Adventure Time: Fionna and Cake Season 1) is a two-dimensional wish-granting entity.
 First encountered by Finn, Jake and Lich during the events of "Finn the Human", Prismo reveals that he will grant only one wish to anyone.
 However, his wishes often come at a price.
 Despite this, he strikes up a friendship with Jake; Prismo, Jake, and the Cosmic Owl then spend time together.
 The events of "Wake Up" reveal that Prismo is the dream manifestation of a sleeping old man; once the man is awoken, Prismo disappears, only to return once the man falls asleep.
 Prismo, and the sleeping man, are both killed by the Lich during "Wake Up", but Finn and Jake manage to revive him in the episode "Is That You?"
 He is later revealed to have been the creator of Fionna and Cake, as well as their entire universe.
-He had become bored with watching the multiverse, and, missing his long dead friend Jake, decided to create his own universe with characters closely similar to the residents of Ooo.
+He had become bored with watching the multiverse and decided to create his own universe with characters closely similar to the residents of Ooo.
 Due to such an action being forbidden, he inserted the universe into Ice King's mind as it was the only thing just insane enough to retain such information.